irmen/prog8/docs/source/programming.rst

     Anything *inside* the scope can refer to symbols in the same scope without using a prefix.
     There are three scope levels in Prog8:

-    - global (no prefix)
+    - global (no prefix), everything in a module file goes in here;
-    - code block
-    - subroutine
+    - block;
+    - subroutine, can be nested in another subroutine.

-    While Modules are separate files, they are *not* separate scopes!
+    Even though modules are separate files, they are *not* separate scopes!
     Everything defined in a module is merged into the global scope.
     This is different from most other languages that have modules.
     The global scope can only contain blocks and some directives, while the others can contain variables and subroutines too.
+    Some more details about how to deal with scopes and names is discussed below.

 .. _blocks: